francisalbertespina-spec/Environmental-Dashboard/README.md

 ## Overview

-This dashboard was built to address a real gap in construction site environmental monitoring: field waste data exists (logged via the [HDJV WMS](https://github.com/francisalbertespina-spec/Waste-log-V5)), but there was no management-level view showing compliance status, trends, and package-level comparisons in one place.
+This dashboard was built to address a real gap in construction site environmental monitoring: field waste data exists (logged via the [WMS](https://github.com/francisalbertespina-spec/Waste-log-sandbox)), but there was no management-level view showing compliance status, trends, and package-level comparisons in one place.

 The dashboard answers three questions that matter to a Pollution Control Officer (PCO):